-The dawn is swathed in an eerie state of twilight as I walk out the front door of my parents’ house.
-The cold is abrasive, bristling, it feels like a brush is being dragged across my skin, but not a brush with metal bristles; no, more like a brush with plastic bristles.
+The dawn is swathed in eerie twilight as I walk out the front door of my parents’ house.
+The cold is abrasive, bristling, it feels like a brush is being dragged across my skin but not a brush with metal bristles; no, more like a brush with plastic bristles.
 My skin is certainly getting scratched, but not aggressively enough to draw blood.
-Just enough to remind me that, yes, Jack Frost is still drawing a brush against the skin of my arm, and no, the ambient air temperature is not going to make me feel like existing is even remotely okay this morning.
+Just enough to remind me that, yes, Jack Frost is drawing a brush against the skin of my arm, and no, the ambient air temperature is not going to make me feel like my being alive is even remotely acceptable this morning.

-G-Mah, bored because I turned off the television, rolls her wheelchair over to the freezer and removes a frosty bottle with a cork in its mouth instead of a cap.
-Captured within the glass is a thick maroon potion – at least that’s what I assume.
-I’m not sure whether or not grandMother is into alchemy these days.
+G-Mah rolls over to the freezer and removes a frosty bottle with a cork in its mouth instead of a cap.
+Captured within the glass is a thick maroon potion – at least, that’s what I assume it is.
+I’m not sure whether or not grandMother is still into alchemy these days.

-“It’s time to take the pills,” she sings as the glass clanks against the tile surface of the kitchen table.
+“It’s time to take the pills,” grandMother sings as the glass clanks against the tile surface of the kitchen table.

-While grandMother realigns herself in her spot, my Uncle Bill gets up to fetch her a bottle of flavored seltzer.
-Then he sits right back down when he sees his mother pull one out from within the box of tissues between her and my laptop.
+While G-Mah realigns herself in her spot directly opposite the TV I turned off before I started reading again, my Uncle Bill gets up to fetch her a bottle of flavored seltzer.
+Then, he sits right back down when he sees his mother pull one out from within the box of tissues between her and my laptop.

-The cold follows me into my car as I sit down, shrieking with horror when I push the start button and Bessy roars to life.
-I crank up the heat and get blasted with rushing frigid air – the shriek was clearly just a distraction tactic, a ruse to lull me into a false sense of security.
-The cold never gives in so easily.
-As I sit in my car shivering, doing absolutely nothing to block the flow of the acerbic air conditioner, I do a quick spot check to make sure everything on my mental checklist is in the car with me.
+The cold follows me into my whip as I sit down and shrieks with horror when I push the start button and Bessy roars into life.
+I crank up the heat and get rushed by frigid air – the shriek was clearly just a distraction tactic, a ruse to lull me into a false sense of security.
+The cold would never give in so easily.
+As I sit in my car shivering, doing absolutely nothing to block the flow of the acerbic air conditioner, I run a spot check to make sure everything on my mental list is in the car with me.

-“Keys, check,” I say aloud to nobody in particular.
-“Luggage, check; box of no less than thirty see-dees, check; signed Running for Zak, check; cabinet, check; wallet, che– wait… shit, where’s my wallet?”
+“Keys, check,” I tell Bessy.
+“Luggage, check; box containing no less than thirty Cee’Dees, check; signed Running: How To Torture Yourself And Enjoy It for Zak, check; cabinet, check; wallet, che–… wait… shit, where’s my wallet?”

-‘I swear I left it in here last night,’ I think to myself, madly searching the remaining open space in the front of my car like a D&D player who hit a few potholes on her way to the weekly game and can’t find her game pieces, but alas, no dice.
-Now I’m forced to do the unthinkable: go back inside after I’ve announced to the whole house that I’m leaving.
+‘I swear I left it in here last night,’ I think to myself as I madly search the front half of my car like a Dungeons and Dragons player who hit a few potholes on his way to the biweekly and can’t find his game pieces, but alas, no dice.
+I’m forced to do the unthinkable: go back inside after I’ve announced to the whole house I was leaving.

 ‘Oh well,’ I think as I walk back up the steps to the front door, ‘it won’t take that long.’

 Forty-five minutes later, I finally locate the wallet.
-It was hiding underneath the box of CDs, the one sitting on the front seat of the car.
-Whatever.
+It was hiding underneath the box of CDs.
+The one occupying all of Bessy’s front seat.
+Yep.
+That one.

 So now it’s finally time to go.
-I’m about an hour behind my schedule but that’s all right, I suppose.
-This is my vacation, after all; there’s not really a time limit, no predetermined schedule I have to stick to.
+I’m about an hour behind schedule but that’s all right, I suppose.
+This is a vacation, after all.
+There’s not really a time limit, no predetermined schedule I should feel pressure to stick to.
 I have twelve hours and change of vehicular travel ahead of me regardless of when I start, so I might as well take my time.
 On the other side of that coin though, the sooner I begin, the sooner I will be done.
 So I should probably just put my phone down and get going.

 G-Mah reveals to me that her potion is liquor by asking me if I want to taste some.
 I tell her, “No thank you,” and I ask if she should be taking her medications with alcohol.
-She answers me in the form of asking for a small drinking glass.
+She answers me in the form of asking me to fetch her a small drinking glass.

 Twelve seconds of driving later, I decide that I need breakfast.